A Comprehensive Guide to Fasting

 If you need a fantastic tool to help track your sleep and the changes to your health during your fast, read about my favorite health tracking device.

-However, it is common to experience some sleep disruption during a fast.
+However, it is common to experience some sleep disruption when you are new to fasting.
 Read below for my favorite form and dosage of magnesium to help with sleep.

 Energy and Brain Function